ab25cq/neo-c/README.md

 * Heap system

-Different from Rust.
-It may be a bit more powerful and easier to handle, but it is a rather dangerous system.
-Basically the first time there will be a segmentation fault.
-As a debugging method, there are printf debugging, comment out debugging, or a method of adding heap generation log to memleak_debug.txt with the -gm option. printf debugging is quite useful.
-At this time, as a debugging method, even if it is in the middle of the function, debug it as printf (... etc. at the beginning of the line, and when debugging is completed, detect the position of the debug code as egrep ^p * .nc and erase it Good, it's a good way to use it in C and other free-indented languages, or if you have a segmentation fault, gdb, oh yeah, valgrind is also a good way to debug dynamic memory.
-All illegal memory accesses can be detected.I feel a little nervous, but I'm writing about the heap.The object is created by new.
+It's different from Rust.
+It may be a little easier to handle and powerful, but it is a dangerous system.
+Basically, a segmentation fault will occur for the first time.
+For the bagging method, use the printf debugging or the comment out debugging.
+The printf debug is effective.
+At this time, even if the debugging method is in the middle of the relationship.
+Place the debugging code at the beginning of the line, such as printf (... and so on, and then egrep ^ p * .nc when the debugging is finished.
+I think there is a way to detect and delete it.
+C and others.
+It is a method that can be used in the free language.
+Or if a segmentation fault occurs, you can use gdb.
+Ah, that's right.
+As a debugging method for dynamic memory
+    Valgrind is also effective.
+Detects all incorrect memory access.  valgrind also finds memory leaks $

 ```
     var a = new char[128];